yao8839836/kg-llm/README.md

 # KG-LLM

-The implementation of KG-LLM in our paper:
+The implementation of KG-LLM in our paper.

-Exploring Large Language Models for Knowledge Graph Completion

 ## Installing requirement packages